brucestull/examples/react/00-render-simple-react-component/notes/process.md

 1. Remove all files from [`src/`](../my-react-app/src/) directory except the following:
     * `index.js`

-1. Replace existing contents of [`index.html`](../my-react-app/public/index.html) with the following:
+1. Replace existing content of [`index.html`](../my-react-app/public/index.html) with the following:

     ```html
     <!DOCTYPE html>